3 Year 2015-2017 LLSA Course in Charleston SC

 All three years articles will be reviewed in one day.
 Reviews will take place in a relaxed atmosphere, while you log on to the ABEM website with your laptop and take the exam.

-We look forward to seeing you in Greenville in November and will be happy to provide any further information you need regarding this truly informative course.
+We look forward to seeing you in Charleston in March and will be happy to provide any further information you need regarding this truly informative course.
 For more information contact Jackie Boylston at 803-315-0566 or by e-mail at firstname.lastname@example.org.

 This activity has been planned and implemented in accordance with the Essential Areas and Policies for the Accreditation Council of Continuing Medical Education through joint sponsorship of ACEP and SCCEP.
 The American College of Emergency Physicians is accredited by the Accreditation Council for Continuing Medical Education to provide continuing medical education for physicians.
 The American College of Emergency Physicians designates this educational activity for a maximum of 7.5 AMA PRA Category 1 Credits™.
 Physicians should only claim credit commensurate with the extent of their participation in the activity.

 Approved by the American College of Emergency Physicians for up to 7.5 hours of ACEP Category I credit.